hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/introduction.md

 applications to exist in the same instance of the blockchain network.

 Each application defines the custom
-`transaction processors<transaction processor>`{.interpreted-text
+`transaction processors<transaction processor>` for its unique requirements.
-role="term"} for its unique requirements.
-Sawtooth provides several example `transaction families<transaction family>`{.interpreted-text role="term"} to serve as models for low-level functions (such as maintaining chain-wide settings and storing on-chain permissions) and for specific applications such as performance analysis and storing block information.
+Sawtooth provides several example `transaction families<transaction family>` to serve as models for low-level functions (such as maintaining chain-wide settings and storing on-chain permissions) and for specific applications such as performance analysis and storing block information.

 Transaction processor SDKs are available in multiple languages to streamline creation of new contract languages, including Python, JavaScript, Go, C++, Java, and Rust.
-A provided REST API simplifies client development by adapting `validator<validator>`{.interpreted-text role="term"} communication to standard HTTP/JSON.
+A provided REST API simplifies client development by adapting `validator<validator>` communication to standard HTTP/JSON.

 ## Private Networks with the Sawtooth Permissioning Features